Myles Straw Player Props: Guardians vs. Red Sox

 Myles Straw At The Plate

+- Straw has reached base via a hit in 35 games this season (of 59 played), and had multiple hits in nine of those games.

-- In 58 games played this season, he has not gone deep.
+- In 59 games played this season, he has not hit a home run.

-- In eight games this season (13.8%), Straw has picked up an RBI, including two games with multiple runs batted in.
+- Straw has driven in a run in eight games this year (13.6%), including two games with multiple runs batted in.

-- In 18 of 58 games this season, he has scored, and five of those games included multiple runs.
+- He has scored in 30.5% of his games this year, with more than one run scored in 8.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.